Supermario78/second-milestone-project/README.md

 ## Testing

 I have gone to a great length to make sure testing was done to the best of my abiliy.
+I had issues with errors getting the volume icons to toggle on click for mute and unmute of the sound but got it fixed at the end.

+All responsiveness tests have been performed on the following devices:

+- Samsung A5 (landscape/portrait)
+- Samsing A7 (landscape/portrait)
+- PC (resolutions 1920x1080 and 1366x768)
+- IphoneX (landscape/portrait, very low width viewport, using chrome developer tools)
+- Ipad (landscape/portrait, using chrome developer tools)
+- General responsive testing with chrome developer tools.

 ### Code Checking